Health Indicator Report of Health Status: Physical Health Past 30 Days

 One of the Council of State and Territorial Epidemiologists (CSTE) Chronic Disease Indicators: "Average recent physically unhealthy days among adults."How Are We Doing?

-Looking at age-adjusted rates for 2022, Utah had only a slightly lower rate than the U.S. rate of adults who reported seven or more days when their physical health was not good in the past 30 days.
-Utah's rate was 17.2% and the U.S. rate was 17.6%.
+Looking at age-adjusted rates for 2023, Utah had a similar rate to the U.S. rate of adults who reported seven or more days when their physical health was not good in the past 30 days.
+Utah's rate was 17.6% and the U.S. rate was 17.8%.
 Age-adjusted rates were used to compare Utah and the U.S. because Utah has a younger population than the U.S., and younger adults are less likely to experience poor physical health than older adults.
 Age-adjusting controls for differences in this measure that are due to the difference in age distributions of the populations.What Is Being Done?

 Until the last few years efforts to control chronic diseases have focused on preventing premature mortality.
 Reducing morbidity and improving disease self-management skills are now receiving considerably more attention from chronic disease prevention and control programs.
 The goal is to decrease the percentage of adults, including those who may have a chronic condition, who experience poor physical health days.Available Services